Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 # Common Traits

-The Rust standard library itself provides a huge number of traits that you can implement on your own types
+The Rust standard library itself provides a huge number of traits Today we're going to discuss some of what I think are the most important to be aware of

-Today we're going to discuss some of what I think are the most important to be aware of, whether that's because you'll want to implement them yourself, you'll want to consume types that implement them, or they have interesting knock on effects you should be aware of.
+Whether that's because you'll want to implement them yourself, you'll want to consume types that implement them, or they have interesting knock on effects you should be aware of.

 As ever, this series is accompanied by a free book, check the description for a link straight to this chapter.